Manuscript Collection MS Coll 00093A - Miriam Saville Papers

 Scope and content

-Two volumes (holograph journals) containing an unpublished manuscript by Miriam Saville titled: ‘I Wanted to Be a Nurse.’
+1 box containing two volumes (holograph journals) of an unpublished manuscript by Miriam Saville titled: ‘I Wanted to Be a Nurse.’
 Includes holograph revisions.
 Story details Saville’s life, including her diabetes diagnosis and treatment.

 Box also contains typed version of manuscript (69 pages).
 Typed manuscript was prepared by Janet Cartwright and Catherine Caufield (Saville’s nieces) and features a photograph of Miriam Saville.

-Miriam Saville was a diabetic patient treated by Dr. Charles Best in the late 1920s/early 1930s when she was about thirteen years old, see mention of Dr. Best (“Dr. Charles”) on page 5 of both the holograph journal and typed version.
+Miriam Saville was a diabetic patient treated by Dr. Charles Best in the late 1920s when she was about thirteen or fourteen years old, see mention of Dr. Best (“Dr. Charles”) on page 5 of both the holograph journal and typed version.
 First chapter of typed manuscript is titled: ‘Diagnosis and Dr. Best.’

 Appraisal, destruction and scheduling